Survivor Of Deadly 1983 Beirut Bombing: 'We Don't Talk About It Much'

 On a visit to StoryCorps last month, Brown's friend and fellow Beirut veteran, Navy hospital corpsman Mike Cline, interviewed him about that day.

 "I woke up to myself falling on the floor to the crash of isopropyl alcohol bottles and a gust of wind coming through the windows," Brown, 59, told Cline, 55.
-"I got up and put my boots on and my flak jacket and ran out of my room ... and didn't know what to expect."
+"I got up and put my boots on and my flak jacket and ran out ... and didn't know what to expect."

-Early that morning, a truck bearing what the Department of Defense says was the equivalent of 20,000 pounds of TNT set off at the Marine barracks entrance where an estimated 400 Marines were sleeping.
+Early that morning, a truck bearing what the Department of Defense says was the equivalent of 20,000 pounds of TNT was set off at the Marine barracks entrance, where an estimated 400 Marines were sleeping.

-It was first of two truck bombs that killed 241 U.S. service members and 58 French paratroopers — soldiers who were part of an international peacekeeping force housed in two barracks buildings.
-It was the deadliest terror attack on Americans prior to Sept.
+It was the first of two truck bombs that killed 241 U.S. service members and 58 French paratroopers — part of an international peacekeeping force housed in two barracks buildings.
+It was the deadliest terrorist attack on Americans prior to Sept.
 11, 2001.
 The U.S. government believes the Iranian-backed Lebanese militant group Hezbollah was behind the attack.

 "There was a four-story building that was now one-story tall," he said.
-"The walls had been blown outward and the ceilings came down on top of each other and everybody in the basement had been buried in rubble," he said.
+"The walls had been blown outward and the ceilings came down on top of each other, and everybody in the basement had been buried in rubble."

 As a Navy corpsman, he carried medical supplies in what's known as a Unit One combat bag.
 Still, he wasn't nearly equipped to assist the immense toll of injuries.

-Note: Editor's note: This story contains some graphic descriptions of injuries that some readers may find disturbing.